 Have you ever said something to your child that you immediately regretted?
 Me too.

-Have you ever said something and you thought ‘should I have even said that?’
+Have you ever said something, and you thought, ‘should I have even said that?’
 Guilty!

 Sometimes, words and phrases slip out at totally the wrong time, in totally the wrong place.
 I often wonder if my son will carry my words with him into adulthood!

-Which is why I am now so conscious about some of the things I say to him.
+This is why I am now so conscious about some of the things I say to him.

 Why Is It Important That Parents Consider The Words We Communicate To Our Kids?